frcdesign/FRCDesign.org/docs/design-handbook/power-transmission/motion-components.md

       <figcaption>Shaft collar on 1/2" hex axle.</figcaption>
 </figure>

 Shaft collars can be useful in scenarios where there is a lot of space on an axle.
-Instead of spamming spacers, a lock collar can be attached to retain components on the shaft between bearings.
-If the bearing flanges are pointed towards each other, this is an effective way to retain an entire axle using only one lock collar.
+Instead of spamming spacers, two lock collar can be attached on the inside between bearings to retain the shaft.
+If the bearing flanges are pointed towards each other, this is an effective way to retain an entire axle using just one lock collar (however this method still requires spacers, as seen in the example with 2910).

 <figure>
       <img src="/design-handbook/power-transmission/images/2910-shaft-tech.webp" style="width:50%">